MaxBehrens1/Quantum-Algorithms/README.md

 The notebook illustrates entanglement, circuit behaviour, and comparison between simulator and hardware results including statistical and mitigation errors.

+## RandNumGen.ipynb

+This notebook implements a simple quantum random number generator using measurement statistics from a multi-qubit circuit.
+It demonstrates:

+- Constructing a circuit that produces uniformly distributed bitstrings
+- Executing the circuit on a simulator or real backend
+- Converting measured bitstrings into integers
+- Visualising the resulting distribution with histograms

 ---

 ### Requirements